 Purchasing Manager Ollie Silveira joined Larson in 2004, bringing with him 17 years of procurement experience in the high-tech industry.
 He is responsible for all purchasing functions, including the maintenance of a base of suppliers that are committed to customer satisfaction and continual improvement.
 Ollie is an avid sports fan, and especially enjoys watching his four sons participate.
 He’s a vintage car enthusiast and likes to make scale models.

-Bob spent several years as the Quality Manager at Larson tool from 1999 – 2002 and rejoined the company in 2014 in the same capacity.
+Bob spent several years as the Quality Manager at Larson tool, from 1999 – 2002, and rejoined the company in 2014 in the same capacity.
 Bob has over 15 years of experience as a Quality Manager and QMS Management Representative.
-He is responsible for all elements of the quality function, including response to quality issues and the maintenance of Larson’s TS 16949 certification.
+He is responsible for all elements of the quality function, including response to quality issues and the maintenance of Larson’s ISO 9001 certification.
 Bob is an active member in the American Society for Quality where he holds a leadership role in the Rhode Island Section of ASQ.
-He holds several Certifications through ASQ, including Certified Quality Engineer, Certified Quality Auditor, Certified Manager of Quality and Organizational Excellence, and is also a Certified Six Sigma Green Belt.
-In his spare time, Bob coaches wrestling and judo at a club in Rhode Island where he holds a black belt in judo.
-Bob is also a high school wrestling official and a member of the Rhode Island Wrestling Hall of Fame.
+He holds several certifications through ASQ, including Certified Quality Engineer, Certified Quality Auditor, Certified Manager of Quality and Organizational Excellence, and is also a Certified Six Sigma Green Belt.
+In his spare time, Bob coaches wrestling and judo at a club in Rhode Island, where he holds a black belt in judo.
+Bob is also a high school wrestling official and a member of the Rhode Island Wrestling Hall of Fame, as well as the Worcester Polytechnic Institute Athletic Hall of Fame.